modelscope/data-juicer/README.md

 # HumanVBench

-## Prerequisites
-Follow the environment setup instructions from datajuicer (https://github.com/modelscope/data-juicer).

-## Data Annotation Pipeline
-Store the collected raw videos in the folder `path/raw_videos/`.
-Create a JSONL file that can be read by data_juicer.
-Each line should have the following format:

-{"videos":["path/raw_videos/video1.mp4"],"text":""}

-Then you can start filtering and annotating process.
-The executed yaml is in /HumanVBenchRecipe/HumanCentricVideoAnnotationPipeline/process.yaml.
-Note that dataset_path should be changed to the above generated initial jsonl file.

-### Execution
-python tools/process_data.py --config /HumanVBenchRecipe/HumanCentricVideoAnnotationPipeline/process.yaml

-With the help of the annotated results, most tasks in HumanVBench can be constructed.
-Details about the construction process are provided in the paper's appendix.
-We will release the code for constructing all 17 tasks as soon as possible.

 ## HumanVBench Download and Evaluation
 To evaluate a model on HumanVBench, use the Evaluation.py script.
 You can modify the eval_goal parameter to specify the evaluation type.
 Options include: